 Template Inheritance and Reusability

-Template reusability and inheritance mechanisms are here to boost your productivity because each template contains only its unique contents and the repeated elements and structures are reused.
-We introduce three concepts: layout inheritance, horizontal reuse and unit inheritance.
+Template reusability and inheritance mechanisms are here to boost your productivity because each template contains only its unique content, and repeated elements and structures are reused.
+We introduce three concepts: layout-inheritance, horizontal-reuse, and unit-inheritance.

 The concept of Latte template inheritance is similar to PHP class inheritance.
-You define a parent template that other child templates can extend from and can override parts of the parent template.
+You define a parent template from which other child templates can inherit and can override parts of the parent template.
 It works great when elements share a common structure.
-Sounds complicated?
-Don't worry, it's not.
+Sound complicated?
+Don't worry, it's very easy.

 Layout Inheritance {layout}

-Let’s look at layout template inheritance by starting with an example.
-This is a parent template which we’ll call for example layout.latte and it defines an HTML skeleton document.
+Let's look at layout template inheritance with an example.
+This is a parent template, let's call it layout.latte, which defines the skeleton of an HTML document:

 <!doctype html>